Marriage and Fiancé Attorneys

 Contact our Marriage and Fiancé Visa Attorneys.
 If you need to obtain a K-1 or marriage visa, it is extremely wise to hire an experiencedimmigration attorney to help you with your petition.
-One mistake or omission on your petition can cause a delay or denial of your fiancé or spouse’s visa.
+While about a million immigrants receive U.S. green cards each year, one mistake or omission on your petition can cause a delay or denial of your fiancé or spouse’s visa.
 At Colombo & Hurd, PL, we will guide you through the application process, and help you fill out forms, submit documents, review your petition, and answer any questions or concerns you may have.
 We know first hand the many benefits U.S. citizenship can bring, and therefore work relentlessly to make sure you obtain the visa you need to remain with your loved ones.

 MARRIAGE VISAS: K-3 VISA, CR-1, IR-1

 Marriage Visas permit the spouses of U.S. citizens to lawfully enter and reside in the United States.
 Historically, many of these visas processed were K-3 visas which allowed the immigrant spouse to enter the Unites States in order to complete the immigration process.
 However, currently, K-3 visas are no longer being processed for a variety of reasons.
 Instead, Marriage Visas are currently processed as either CR-1 (Conditional Resident) or IR-1 (Immediate Relative ) Visa.
 The sole difference between these visas is the amount of time you have been married.
 If you have been married for two years or more at the time the visa is issued then you will receive an IR-1 visa.
 However, if you have been married for less than two years at the time of issuance then a CR-1 Visa will be provided.